hrhdegenetrix/rhodasroom/README.md

 Rhoda's Room is an innovative AI communication interface featuring real-time voice and text capabilities with persona-based AI responses.
 Built as a demonstration of advanced AI interaction systems, it showcases natural conversation flow, memory persistence, and multimodal communication.

-The system primarily features "Rhoda" as the demo persona, with "Harry" serving as the AI assistant, creating an engaging and dynamic conversational experience.
+The system features "Rhoda" as the demo persona, creating an engaging and dynamic conversational experience.
+This is a stripped down version of the project for professional coding review, with no knowledgebase or other uniquely Rhoda data.
+The purpose of this repo is purely to provide coding transparency.

 ## Key Features